Dressel makes history with three world golds in one night

 Milak touched 0.76 seconds behind Dressel, while Singapore's Olympic champion Joseph Schooling shared bronze with James Guy of Britain.

-After just over an hour to recover, Dressel then led the U.S. quartet out in a world-record rout in the 4x100 meters mixed freestyle relay.
+After just over an hour to recover, Dressel then led the U.S. quartet out in a world-record rout in the 4x100 metres mixed freestyle relay.

 The top-ranked Sjostrom had cut a disconsolate figure after missing out on 100m freestyle gold on Friday but she returned brilliantly to win the 50m butterfly final, recording the fastest ever indoor time of 24.60 seconds and touching 0.17 seconds outside of the world record she set at an outdoor event in Sweden three years ago.